NREL/HPC/docs/Documentation/Applications/ipopt.md

 cd /projects/msoc/kpanda/apps/ # go back base directory
 ```

+This has two advantages.
+First, we don't need to add `/projects/hpcapps/kpanda/conda-envs/metis/lib/` to
+the `LD_LIBRARY_PATH`.
+The second advantage is that anaconda puts all the
+environments libraries and include files in the same directories with
+`libmetis.so` and `metis.h`.
+Many of these libraries overlap with those used
+by HSL, Mumps and IPOPT but are not necessarily the same versions.
+Loading a
+different version of a library than those compiled against can cause unexpected behavior.

 Next, we will load additional modules.
 If users require oneMKL PARDISO or would
 like to leverage intel performance optimization, run the following commands